 We went back to Dubai after enjoying our visit to Jebel Hafeet.
 In case you like to spend more time in Al Ain do check out Al Ain Zoo or Al Jahili Fort.

-Well, that was yet another Ghost around the Globe adventure… Do check also check out the trip to one of the largest sand dunes in Moreeb… Explore how you can undertake a road trip to Saudi Arabia… and how to save money while travelling in the UAE and Oman!…
+Well, that was yet another Ghost around the Globe adventure… Looking for more adventure than only Dubai and Abu Dhabi, then also do check also check out the trip to one of the largest sand dunes in Moreeb… or check out Fujairah … Still not done exploring? then undertake a road trip to Saudi Arabia… and how to save money while travelling in the UAE and Oman!…